ventx/slack-pollapp/BLOG.md

     * [Docker](https://docs.docker.com/engine/install/)
 * checked out the code that is available on [Github](https://github.com/ventx/slack-pollapp)

-## Slack App
+# Slack App
 Our app uses Slack Bolt _[a Python framework to build Slack apps in a flash with the latest platform features](https://github.com/slackapi/bolt-python)_ so that we do not have to bother with getting into the intricate details of how authentication with Slack or listening and responding to events really works.

-The first thing we need to do is retrieve our app's _Signin Secret_ and _Bot User OAuth Token_ from a [Secrets Manager](https://docs.aws.amazon.com/secretsmanager) secret.
+The first thing we need to do is retrieve our app's _Signing Secret_ and _Bot User OAuth Token_ from a [Secrets Manager](https://docs.aws.amazon.com/secretsmanager) secret.
 (We'll get to where you can find these later.)
 Next is to go about setting up the [App](https://slack.dev/bolt-python/api-docs/slack_bolt/app/app.html) - making sure to set `process_before_response` as per the [documentation's advice](https://slack.dev/bolt-python/concepts#lazy-listeners) for FaaS (Function-as-a-Service) environments such as AWS Lambda - and register our
 * slash command (for when our app is being invoked via a slash command),
 * event listener (in case the app is being invoked via `app_mention`) and
 * action listener (that is being called when a user clicks on a vote button).